Things for Couples to do in London

 7. The Ledbury

 With two Michelin stars to its name, you're unlikely to leave The Ledbury disappointed.
 Its modern French menu is so impressive it has featured in the world's top 50 restaurant list on more than one occasion.
-So, if it's a bit of luxury you're looking for, book a table at The Ledbury this Valentine's Day.
+So, if it's a bit of luxury you're looking for, book a table at The Ledbury for Valentine's Day.

 The Perfect Place for a Tipple